top of page

 Vulnerability in a Warming Desert

 Because the Mecca aster is endemic to these hills, its limited range makes it inherently more sensitive to environmental change than other widespread desert species.
-They would be unable to shift northward or upslope easily, so a single prolonged drought could potentially affect the entire population.
+They would be unable to shift northward or upslope easily, so a single prolonged drought could potentially impact the entire population.
 After all, they have nowhere else to migrate if conditions deteriorate.

 Mature shrubs are resilient and may be able to withstand periods of extreme drought, but vulnerability lies more with seedlings, where we could see a dramatic decrease in seedling establishment.
 Hopefully, these beautiful flowering shrubs are more resilient than we assume.